-I had my first “Friends-giving” EVER this year with my Bluff City Lights gals and it was a blast, not to mention that friendsgiving gives you an excuse to get more than one Thanksgiving dinner!
+I had my first “Friends-giving” EVER this year with my gal pals and it was a blast, not to mention that Friendsgiving gives you an excuse to get more than one Thanksgiving dinner!
 In this post, I will show you how to host a Friendsgiving and you will also be able to enter to win a giftcard to my FAVORITE boutique!

 A friends-giving is different from a regular Thanksgiving.
 It is more of a holiday social party rather than a cozy afternoon with the family.
 This type of affair calls for an extravagantly festive table setting to set the vibe.